Rothy’s, whose ballet flats are all over Facebook and Pinterest, has raised $7 million in funding

 TC: In other words, you aren’t talking about how many shoes you’ve sold so far.
 I’ve also read that you donate an undisclosed percent of each purchase to an organization, the Ocean Cleanup Project.
 Why that organization, and can you be more specific about what you’re donating?

 RM: We haven’t put a stake in the ground as it relates to the ocean per se.
 They have one of the most innovative approaches going, but we’re always looking for equally beneficial technologies.
-[Regarding how much we donate] , there’s no [hard-and-fixed percentage].
+[Regarding how much we donate], there’s no [hard-and-fixed percentage].
 We intend to give generously when we can.

 TC: Which shoes are selling best, and are you profitable?